310mc/https-310mc.github.io-tl/source/_posts/submarine/ruthless_battlefield.md

 {% bubble Midori %}
 I don’t even know what half those words mean…

-Anyway, the region we’ve been assigned to is pretty simplistic compared to areas like the jungle or whatever—
+Anyway, Okinawa is pretty simplistic compared to areas like the jungle or whatever—

 To put it simply, it’s brutal out here.
 {% endbubble %}

 {% bubble Keito %}
 Thank you for the clear expression.
-Specifically, there seems to be a lot of live showdowns happening around the region.
+Specifically, there seems to be a lot of live battles happening around the region.
 {% endbubble %}

 {% bubble Tetora %}